These are some notes I shared with a friend, a while ago, about some ideas that interest me lately. Feel free to make additions, corrections, etc.

 Western traditions have made a science out of literature.
 It’s been quantified; qualified and dissected so much that, some say, there just isn’t any life left in it.
 Ethnopoetics offers some writers a way to think outside of that box.
 Writing haiku in English is one example of ethnopoetics.
 Here you write in the idiom of another culture, or language, to produce something that you may not have conceived of from the point of view of your own idiom, language or culture.
 The regionalism of Mark Twain’s era has some elements in common with ethnopoetics.

-I don’t really know much about it, but these guys do:
+I don’t really know much about it, but these folks do: